Skip to main content

 path: target/evaluation-results/

-LangChain4j Integration
+LangChain4j integration

 import dev.dokimos.langchain4j.LangChain4jSupport;

-// Create your LangChain4j AI Service
+// Your LangChain4j AI Service

 interface Assistant {